 - Help to clean equipment the vet uses and needs during surgeries

 An ideal volunteer on this project has a passion for animals and is older than 18 years.
-Furthermore, Spanish on a basic to intermediate to advanced level is of advantage, since the vet and incoming pet owners may not speak or understand English

 As a veterinary clinic volunteer you’re basically an intern to the veterinary doctor at the clinic.
 You’ll be helping with everything needed around the clinic and you’ll help in surgeries.
 Many volunteers have used their experience at the vet clinic as internship experience for studying veterinary sciences and for becoming a vet.
 A lot of universities would give you credit for doing an internship at our vet clinic.